Boqii (NYSE:BQ) Shares Down 10%

-BQ has been the topic of several research reports.
-Oppenheimer initiated coverage on shares of Boqii in a research report on Thursday, December 10th.
+Several equities research analysts have recently issued reports on BQ shares.
+Oppenheimer began coverage on shares of Boqii in a research note on Thursday, December 10th.
 They issued a “market perform” rating on the stock.
-Roth Capital initiated coverage on shares of Boqii in a research report on Tuesday, October 27th.
-They issued a “buy” rating and a $10.00 price objective on the stock.
+Roth Capital began coverage on Boqii in a research report on Tuesday, October 27th.
+They set a “buy” rating and a $10.00 target price on the stock.

 Boqii Holding Limited operates a pet-focused platform in the People's Republic of China.
 The company offers food, treats, shampoos, cages, toys, apparel, OTC veterinary drugs, and other pet products to pet parents, and small and medium pet businesses through e-commerce platforms and offline distribution network.